hafizhmulki/hafizh_portofolio/README.md

-# Hafizh Malikul Mulki, Industrial Engineering Fresh Graduate
+# Hafizh Malikul Mulki, Industrial Engineering Graduate

 ### About Hafizh
-Hafizh is a  Graduate Industrial Engineering Major.
+Hafizh is a Industrial Engineering Major Graduate.
 He is seeking new experiences and things to learn so can be of use as well as develop himself as a person.
 He is highly interested in production, technological related things and tinkering troubled computer to solve problems.

 ## Hafizh Education
 - **Brawijaya University, Malang, Indonesia**